dfyockey/RomanDigital/README.md

 [Nova Launcher](https://novalauncher.com/) (free version).
 RomanDigital has not been tested on other Fire versions.

+## Permissions

+The USE_EXACT_ALARM permission is set by this app.
+This permission is necessary on Android 13 and greater to enable the widget to provide an accurate time display.
+The permission cannot be disabled.

+The SCHEDULE_EXACT_ALARM permission set by this app and is necessary on Android 12 for the same reason as the USE_EXACT_ALARM permission discussed above.
+This permission can be disable in the _Alarms & Reminders_ section of the system settings.
+Disabling this permission will cause inaccuracy in the widget's time display.

 ## FAQ (Foremost Anticipated Questions)

-> Q: "There's no alarm feature, so why the need to set exact alarms?"
+> Q: "There's no alarm feature, so why the need to set exact alarms?
+What's this got to do with an accurate time display?"
 >
 > A: The Android API doesn't enable widgets to receive the ACTION_TIME_TICK intent broadcast thru the system each minute.
-Setting an alarm for the exact time of each next minute is the only straightforward way (that I know of) for a widget to get a tick each minute.
+Setting an alarm for the exact time of each next minute at the end of a minute is the only straightforward way (that I know of) for the app's widget to know when to update the time display.

 > Q: "Will there ever be an alarm feature?"
 >
 > A: Maybe, but it's not high on the priority list at this point.

-> Q: (Android 14 or greater) "Why is the exact alarm permission request so awkward?
-Why not just have a switch right on the Settings screen?"
->
-> A: Because of the way Google set it up.
-They the user to go to the system's permission setting screen and switch the switch there themselves.
-A permission to use exact alarms could be set without asking for user permission, but at the risk of an app store blocking or removing the app if they think the permission is being misused.

 > Q: "Why can't I change the font/text color/background color/widget background transparency/etc?"
 >